COVID-19 IN COUNTY JAILS

 Deaths reported are based on information from the Medical Examiner Report as "cause of death" or "contributory cause of death".

-PHOENIX - (April 26, 2022) - In partnership with the Arizona Alliance for Community Health Centers (AACHC), Maricopa County has awarded $21.4 million to five local community health centers...
+Maricopa County, in partnership with the Arizona Alliance for Community Health Centers (AACHC), has awarded an additional $24.3 million to community health centers (CHCs) to improve infrastructure.
 Read on...